pandavsky/BHA_DocumentationSite/_posts/2016-04-08-personal-project-1.md

 - to encode music to DNA sequence

-*Exploring scenarios;*
+*Exploring stories/products;*

 - How does the sake song yeast work?
-- Designing scenarios and/or products made from Sake song yeasts
+- Assumable stories and/or products made from Sake song yeasts

 #### Proccess

 1. Understanding characteristics of sake yeasts (Culturing and Isolating yeasts from sake lees)
-2. Researching existing algorithms of DNA > Music
+2. Researching existing algorithms of DNA > Music (and vice versa)
 3. Encoding short Music phrase to DNA sequence
-4. Exploring the scenario and/or products based on findings from the above process 1, 2 and 3.
+4. Exploring the stories and/or products based on findings from the above process 1, 2 and 3.